Tooth Decay in Children

 enamel is starting to break down.
 They may lead to early sensitivity in the teeth.
 An early cavity is seen on the tooth.
 It has a light brown color.

 The cavity becomes deeper.
 It turns a darker shade of brown to black.
 The symptoms of tooth decay and cavities vary from child to child.
 Cavities don’t always cause symptoms.
-Sometimes children don’t know they have one until their dentist dentist finds it.
+Sometimes children don’t know they have a cavity until their dentist finds it.
 But your child may feel: